AutarkLabs/open-enterprise/docs/DEVELOPMENT_NOTES.md

 ## Troubleshooting

-- If something stops working because, you know, things break, the right way to debug the problem is to run the same `npm start` steps one by one:
+- If something stops working because, you know, things break, the right way to debug the problem is to run the same `npm start:dev` steps one by one:
 - `npm run bootstrap`
   Check if some dependency is not installed or available
 - `npm run publish:apps`
-  To debug if the individual apps are being published, if more control is needed, individual app publishing can be called by `cd apps/app_folder && npm run publish`
+  To debug if the individual apps are being published, if more control is needed, individual app publishing can be called by `cd apps/app_folder && npm run publish`.
+Any build-time errors should display in the bash console during this stage
 - `npm run devchain or npm run devchain:reset`
-  Is needed to be run in another terminal window to be able to deploy all apps together. `npm start` script does this by using concurrently npm package.
+  Can be run in another terminal window to be able to deploy all apps together. `npm start` script does this by calling this concurrently.
 - If previous steps where succesful, then run: `aragon run --kit PlanningKit --kit-init @ARAGON_ENS` To deploy the kit and launch the Aragon Wrapper in the browser.
-  It needs the same local blockchain to find the locally deployed apps, so better to keep the devchain open and running (Again, with `npm start` is not needed (but allowed) because is launched in parallel with concurrently).
+  It needs the same local blockchain to find the locally deployed apps, so better to keep the devchain open and running (Again, with `npm start` this step is not needed (but allowed) because is launched concurrently).

 - `npm run clean`
   Just if the other steps don't work call this and start over with a clean state, maybe combined with `npm run clean:aragon` to delete the local machine state (this does not delete any key, just local data that then will be downloaded again).

+  > __Tip__ to completely reset your environment run `npm run clean && npm run clean:aragon` and then reinstall with `npm i`

 - `npm run reset-<app>-script` These commands are used to republish the webworker scripts while running the `npm run start:dev`environment.
 These changes are only applied after clearing the DAO's cache in DAO Settings.
 A page refresh alone will not suffice.